pyDock/AF_pyDock/README.md

 # AF_pyDock
 # Analysis and Calculation of Model Confidence and pyDock Energy

 This repository contains a Jupyter Notebook (`analysis_protocol.ipynb`) that provides a detailed protocol for the analysis and calculation of Model Confidence and pyDock Energy functions.
-The notebook is intended for use in structural biology and computational docking studies, where these functions are critical for evaluating the reliability and energy efficiency of molecular models.
+The notebook is intended for use in structural biology and computational docking studies, where these functions are critical for evaluating the reliability of molecular models.

 ## Table of Contents